Get Ready To Be Mesmerized By A Sea Of Swirling Colors In This Magic Milk Science Experiment

 - You Can Do More With Milk, Soap And Food Coloring Experiment

-What You Need For The Milk And Food Coloring Experiment
+What You Need For The Magic Milk Experiment

-The best part of the milk and dish soap experiment is that you don’t need a lot of materials for the experiment.
+The best part of the Magic Milk Experiment is that you don’t need a lot of materials for the experiment.
 All you need are:

 - ½ to 1 cup milk